 The perceived quality of distance education and online courses will improve greatly if all projects, quizzes, and exams are proctored.
 If it is not possible to bring students to campus for exams, many companies offer proctoring at a distance.
 Universities could require students to avail themselves of these services if learners are unable to travel to campus to take their exams.
 One objection to these requirements is that it inconveniences students and increases the cost of offering distance courses.”

-This issue has been around for a while and there is some basis for Thirunarayanan’s position, however, I don’t agree with several of his premises.
+This issue has been around for a while and there is some basis for Thirunarayanan’s argument, however, I don’t agree with several of his premises.
 First, student cheating whether online or in traditional courses has been with us for decades.
 Maybe a certain type of cheating is easier in the online environment but I am not sure if it is so much more prevalent as to be a problem.
 As the author indicates, there are proctoring services and other means to protect against this and they should be used as needed.
-Second, there is an assumption here that tests, quizzes, and examinations are the only way to assess students.
+Second, there is an assumption here that tests, quizzes, and examinations are the only ways to assess students.
 Essays, presentations, and portfolios are just as important and may be more authentic forms of assessment.
-Students can cheat as easily on these in traditional mode as they can online.
-Third, an online course can actually provide more information about student assessment because there can be a complete record via a LMS/CMS of everything the student has done in the course including responding to questions, participation in group activities, and facilitating course instruction which are more difficult if not impossible to record in traditional face-to-face courses.
+What cheating occurs with these are just as easy in traditional as online courses.
+Third, an online course can actually provide more information about student assessment because there can be a complete record via a LMS/CMS of everything the student has done in the course including responding to questions, participation in group activities, and facilitating course instruction which in general are more difficult to record in traditional face-to-face courses.

-In sum, it is fine to raise the issue of student cheating but there are pros and cons on both sides.
-It should be the decision of the college and its faculty to resolve cheating issues and how they present their diplomas.
-It should not be something dictated by state legislators or other education policy makers as the author suggests.
+In sum, it is fine to raise the issue of student cheating in online versus traditional programs but there are pros and cons on both sides.
+It should be the decision of the college and its faculty as to how they address the problem and how they present their diplomas and credentials.
+And it should not be something dictated by state legislators or other education policy makers.